List of all articles

 To avoid problems, don’t set your mail program to check for new mail more often than once a minute.

-Explains how to use IMAP to copy messages.
+Explains how to use IMAP and other messages to copy messages.

 Explains why you might receive multiple copies of incoming email messages.